thisdot/starter.dev/starters/express-apollo-prisma/README.md

 - `npm run docker:start` - Runs an existing docker container.
 - `npm run docker:stop` - Stops an existing docker container.
 - `npm run docker:down` - Stop and removes the docker container & network.
-- `npm run docker:remove` - Removes stopped docker service containers.
+- `npm `run docker:` `remove` - Removes stopped docker service containers.

+### Database and Redis
-## Database and RedisTo start up your API in dev mode with an active database connection, please follow the following steps:
+To start up your API in dev mode with an active database connection, please follow the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
 2. run `npm run docker:mount`